esa/neuralg/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-What follows a short guide for setting up neuralg on your device.
+Below is a short guide for setting up neuralg on your device.

 ### Prerequisites
 <!-- Should there be anything in this entry?
 Like Install CUDA, if your machine has a CUDA-enabled GPU?  -->